 To the Sanhedrin, Jesus was a major irritant.
 He was an itch they couldn't scratch.
-The Sanhedrin believed they had a nice ordered situation for themselves, and nothing that upset that would be tolerated.
+The Sanhedrin believed they had a nicely ordered situation for themselves, and nothing that upset that would be tolerated.
 But just saying they disagreed with Jesus, or he irritated them, was not enough.
 The miracles, observed by many, had to be explained.
 They had to come up with an explanation for Jesus' miracles that was consistent with their theology; a way to dismiss him for religious reasons.

 So, they came to Galilee armed with a predetermined opinion.
-Actually, they had two opinions.
-Thinking about the miracles that Jesus performed, the religious experts first come to the conclusion that Jesus is possessed by a demon.
-Then they refine their conclusion further, by intimating that Jesus was actually in collusion, or partnership with the devil.
+They had two opinions.
+Thinking about the miracles that Jesus performed, the religious experts first concluded that Jesus is possessed by a demon.
+Then they refine their conclusion further, by intimating that Jesus was in collusion, or partnership with the devil.